Mary Schiavo

-Mary Fackler Schiavo ([ˈskjaːvo]) is the former Inspector General of the United States Department of Transportation (DOT), where for six years she withstood pressure from within DOT and the Federal Aviation Administration (FAA) as she sought to expose and correct problems she perceived at the agencies.
-In 1997, after her stormy tenure at the DOT, Schiavo wrote Flying Blind, Flying Safe, which summed up her numerous concerns about the FAA's systemic flaws.
+Mary Fackler Schiavo ([ˈskjaːvo]) is an American lawyer.
+She was the Inspector General of the United States Department of Transportation (DOT) from 1990 to 1996.
+In 1997, Schiavo wrote Flying Blind, Flying Safe, which was critical of the Federal Aviation Administration.

-In 1987 and 1988, Schiavo, then known as Mary Sterling, handled Foreign Intelligence Surveillance Act (FISA) requests as a special assistant to then US Attorney General Edwin Meese.
-From 1989 to 1990, she also served at the United States Department of Labor as Assistant Secretary of Labor for Labor Management Standards.
-She also criticized the work of the 9/11 Commission.
+In 1987 and 1988, Schiavo, then known as Mary Sterling, served as a White House Fellow and handled Foreign Intelligence Surveillance Act (FISA) requests as a special assistant to then US Attorney General Edwin Meese.
+From 1989 to 1990, she served at the United States Department of Labor as Assistant Secretary of Labor for Labor Management Standards.
+She criticized the work of the 9/11 Commission and ValuJet's safety record.

-Schiavo is interested in air safety, has represented many air-crash survivors, and appeared on investigative programs such as Frontline.
+Schiavo has represented air-crash survivors and appeared on investigative programs such as Frontline.

+Education

-She graduated from Harvard University and New York University.
+Schiavo graduated from Harvard University and New York University.

 USDOT career

-In 1990 President of the United States George H. W. Bush appointed Schiavo as the Inspector General of the U.S. Department of Transportation.
-Schiavo began campaigns to curb the sale of unapproved aircraft parts.
-The investigations under Schiavo, by 1996, lead to over 150 criminal convictions and over $47 million USD in restitutions and fines.
+In 1990, President of the United States George H. W. Bush appointed Schiavo as the Inspector General of the U.S. Department of Transportation.
+She began campaigns to eliminate unapproved aircraft parts.
+By 1996, the investigations under Schiavo led to more than 150 criminal convictions and over US$47 million in restitutions and fines.
 The resulting prison sentences from the convictions ranged up to five years per person.